awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

 1. Ensure that you are running the recommended PV drivers\.
 For more information, see [Upgrading PV Drivers on Your Windows Instances](Upgrading_PV_drivers.md)\.

 1. Verify that the following registry key exists and is set to `1`: **HKEY\_LOCAL\_MACHINE\\SYSTEM\\CurrentControlSet\\Control\\TimeZoneInformation\\RealTimeIsUniversal**

-## Insufficient Instance Capacity<a name="insufficient-instance-capacity"></a>

-If you get an `InsufficientInstanceCapacity` error when you try to launch an instance, AWS does not currently have enough available capacity to service your request\.

-Try the following:
-+ Wait a few minutes and then submit your request again; capacity can shift frequently\.
-+ Submit a new request with a reduced number of instances\.
-For example, if you're making a single request to launch 15 instances, try making 3 requests for 5 instances, or 15 requests for 1 instance instead\.
-+ Submit a new request without specifying an Availability Zone\.
-+ Submit a new request using a different instance type \(which you can resize at a later stage\)\.
-For more information, see [Changing the Instance Type](ec2-instance-resize.md)\.
-+ Try purchasing Reserved Instances\.
-Reserved Instances are a long\-term capacity reservation\.
-For more information, see [Amazon EC2 Reserved Instances](https://aws.amazon.com/ec2/purchasing-options/reserved-instances/)\.

-## Instance Limit Exceeded<a name="instance-limit-exceeded"></a>

-If you get an `InstanceLimitExceeded` error when you try to launch an instance, you have reached your concurrent running instance limit\.
-For new AWS accounts, the default limit is 20\.
-If you need additional running instances, complete the form at [Request to Increase Amazon EC2 Instance Limit](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances)\.

 ## Windows Server 2012 R2 not available on the network<a name="server-2012-network-loss"></a>